How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Introduction

 \section{Introduction}

+How the arrow of time (irreversible, dissipative macroscopic evolution) emerges from the time-reversible equations of microscopic mechanics \cite{boltzmann1872,boltzmann1896,gibbs1902}.
+This problem, known classically as the conflict between the time-reversibility of microscopic dynamics and the time-irreversibility of macroscopic behavior \cite{loschmidt1876,poincare1890}, remains central to our understanding of thermodynamics and statistical mechanics.
+In this paper, we argue that two ingredients are needed to resolve this apparent paradox.
+First, the underlying system must be ergodic or phase-mixing \cite{sinai1963,arnold-avez1968}, so that the detailed trajectory explores its phase space in a statistically well-defined way.
+Second, our knowledge must be incomplete: only a reduced set of state variables is tracked and the remaining degrees of freedom are ignored \cite{kubo,evans-searles,netocny2002}.
+Given both conditions, the lack-of-fit reduction method reveals that the effective equations governing the reduced variables are irreversible --- the arrow of time is not put in by hand, but derived.

-A purpose of non-equilibrium thermodynamics is to provide a framework for describing evolution of physical systems.
-For that purpose, it is necessary to have reduction methods, as any system can be described on various levels of description with different amounts of detail.
-In this paper, we use path integrals to measure the information discrepancy between a detailed and reduced description of a physical system, and by minimization of that discrepancy we obtain a set of reduced evolution equations.
+The purpose of non-equilibrium thermodynamics is to provide a framework for describing the evolution of physical systems.
+For that purpose, it is necessary to have reduction methods, as any system can be described at various levels of description with different amounts of detail.
+In this paper, we compute the information discrepancy between a detailed and reduced description of a physical system, and by minimization of that discrepancy we obtain a set of reduced evolution equations.

 The detailed evolution is assumed to be in the form of the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC), where the evolution is the sum of a reversible (Hamiltonian) part and irreversible (gradient) part \cite{go,og,hco,pkg}.
 The reversible part is generated by a Poisson bracket and the Hamiltonian, while the irreversible part is generated by a dissipation potential and entropy.
-The reversible part is assumed to be purely mechanical,o while the irreversible part is dissipative.
-In particular, the detailed evolution can be also purely Hamiltonian, while the reduced evolution will be always dissipative.
+The reversible part is assumed to be purely mechanical, while the irreversible part is dissipative.
+In particular, the detailed evolution can also be purely Hamiltonian, while the reduced evolution will always be dissipative.

 A general reduction method in non-equilibrium thermodynamics should satisfy the following criteria: (i) it should be compatible with the principle of maximum entropy, (ii) it should not require any fitting parameters, and (iii) it should be able to reduce a purely Hamiltonian system to a dissipative one.
 The lack-of-fit reduction \cite{JSP2020,lof2024} satisfies all these criteria.
-The method is based on the Onsager-Machlup variational principle \cite{om}, and it minimizes the action while keeping only thermodynamically relevant solutions.
+The method is based on the Onsager-Machlup variational principle \cite{om}, which gives geodesics of the action (lack of fit between the reduced and detailed evolutions).